dannysu/hakyll-blog/pages/home-screen-customizer-for-windows-mobile.markdown

 brainstorming to figure out what I could contribute to it, I settled on the idea of writing a touch friendly UI for customizing the Windows Mobile 6.5 home screen.
 I went ahead and developed a tool that is easy to use and achieved great success on the Marketplace.
-This entire project was done during my spare time for fun, but the things that I learned and the program that I developed ended up being beneficial to the company.

 My app was bundled by Microsoft to ship on all Huawei C8300 devices in China (See more about that [here][1]).
 On top of that, there were other efforts